James Dalrymple-Horn-Elphinstone

 Baronet and his wife Graeme Hepburn daughter of Colonel Hepburn, of Keith.
 He was educated at the Musselburgh Grammar School.
-He served as a naval officer for the Honourable East India Company for many years and retired as Commander in 1834.
+He served as an officer in the Bombay Marine and Indian Navy for many years, retiring as commander in 1834.
 In 1848, he inherited the baronetcy on the death of his father.
 He was a J.P. and Deputy Lieutenant for Aberdeenshire.

 Dalrymple-Horn-Elphinstone stood for parliament unsuccessfully at Greenock in 1852.
 He was elected Member of Parliament for Portsmouth in 1857 and held the seat until 1865 when he was defeated.
 He stood unsuccessfully at Aberdeenshire in 1866.
 At the 1868 general election he was re-elected for Portsmouth and held the seat until 1880.

 He died in 1886 at the age of 81.

 Family

 Dalrymple-Horn-Elphinstone married Mary Heron Maxwell, daughter of Lieutenant-general Sir John Heron-Maxwell, 4th Baronet, in April 1836.

 His younger brother Charles Elphinstone-Dalrymple (sic) FSA(Scot) (1817-1891) was a noted antiquarian, geneaologist and expert on topography.
 He was a member of the Spalding Club.